Building circular food systems that are regenerative, fair and resilient

 Knowledge Hub

-Circle Economy is host to the largest online library of circular economy case studies—an open and collaborative effort with partner organisations and volunteers around the world.This includes a large collection ofcase studies on circular and regenerative best practices for urban food systems, developed in partnership with ICLEI.
+Circle Economy Foundation is host to the largest online library of circular economy case studies—an open and collaborative effort with partner organisations and volunteers around the world.This includes a large collection ofcase studies on circular and regenerative best practices for urban food systems, developed in partnership with ICLEI.

 Learn more